LeonardosGitHub/f5zeroDayDeploy/README.md

     - It's possible to run parts of the playbook based on tags, for example if you want to only want to check if the currently installed signature file matches what you want/expect you can run the following:
         - ansible-playbook playbooks/zeroDay_playbook.yml --tags preCheck
         - the tags are associated with each role, look at the playbook for each tag name
+        - It's possible that one role relys on data/variables from other roles, so you may have to run more than one role for it to be successful

 <br>